niederha/papagei/README.md

 ## Using papagei
 There are three major components in papagei:
 - VerboseLevel(Enum) (class)
 - VERBOSE (object of type VerboseLevel)
 - The display functions

 ### VerboseLevel and verbose:
 In this implementation papagei has 6 verbose levels:
 - **SILENT:** Nothing will be displayed no errors will be raised no warnings will be returned.
 - **ERROR:** Only mock_errors() are displayed. errors are raised as usual.
 - **WARNINGS:** Errors behave as usual, and warnings and mock_warnings as well.
 - **INFO:** All messages from the previous levels plus the info messages.
 - **DEBUG:** All messages from the previous levels plus the debug messages.
 - **FRIVOLOUS:** All messages from the previous levels plus the frivolity messages.

 The verbose level can be set using the VERBOSE variable and the VerboseLevel enum.
 For example:
-    '''python
+''' python
 VERBOSE = VerboseLevel.INFO
 '''
 **NOTE:** Due to its simple implementation the verbose level in papagei only works on the functions form the papagei packages.
 In other words putting papagei.VERBOSE to silent will not silence errors raised outside of the papagei package, won't implement any warning filter to cancel out warnings from outside of the papapgei module and